mathieuhays/uptime/README.md

 - [ ] Record website outages in different table
 - [x] Website View: health-check historic, add chartjs graph

 ## Ideas

 - [ ] Setup websockets for instant updates
 - [ ] Have an image attached to each website (automated). either screenshot, social media meta image or favicon. screenshot will probably require nodejs.
 - [ ] Website view: maybe infer page colour theme from target website?
 - [ ] website setting: response time budget, then color code health check historic to reflect it

+## Development

+Recommended install:

+`go install github.com/air-verse/air@latest`

+Running the `air` command in the root directory should compile/run the binary with auto-reloading enabled

+The website will be accessible on `http://localhost:8081` (can also be accessed through :8080 to bypass the air proxy)